-In 2015, after a year of restoration, the Caminito del Rey was officially opened to the public and today it is one of the most visited natural places in the province of Malaga.
+In 2015, after a year of restoration, the Caminito del Rey was officially opened to the public.
+Today it is one of the most visited natural places in the province of Malaga.

-You can find in our related articles Everything You Need to Know to Visit the Caminito del Rey and Tips for visiting the Camino del Rey in autumn / winter.
+- Everything You Need to Know to Visit the Caminito del Rey

 Comares, the Balcony of La Axarquia

-This white village located in the eastern part of the province of Malaga is an impressive vantage point more than 700 metres above the sea, also known as the Balcony of the Axarquia, with extraordinary views of the mountains and even the coast.
+This white village located in the eastern part of the province of Malaga is an impressive vantage point more than 700 metres above the sea.
+It is also known as the Balcony of the Axarquia, with extraordinary views of the mountains and even the coast.